A more connected world of wine

 Wines in all packaged formats are traded through the exchange.
 Categories include Producer Brands, Private Labels, Buyers’ Own Brands, Clearance, UnLabelled, Cleanskins and US Shiners.
 Read more here on Packaged Definitions

 Sellers are able to feature their offering through the exchange, incorporating specific packaging details, photos and technical specifications.
-Sellers can present their wines to all buyers through the Main Exchange or connect directly with targeted buyers through the Direct Exchange.
+Sellers can present their wines to all buyers through the Main market or confidentially connect directly with targeted buyers through the Direct market.

 Buyers are able to promote their sourcing requirements for any packaged wine type, including Producer Brands, looking for a new distributor or a new Private Label and include specific product, trade, packaging and technical details.

 Premium and appellation wines can be offered or sourced through the Boutique Market which provides smaller and mid-tier producers and buyers with an opportunity to offer or source, sample, connect, and form new relationships.